A mum describes her very high support needs Autistic child from two very different perspectives.

 "I get excited when I understand what someone says.
 Most of the time I only understand bits of what they say, not all of what they say.
 When I understand all of what they say its like rainbow ice-cream, with sprinkles and chocolate sauce; its like eating a yummy treat".
-Cadence (aged 8) 'Language' is… Continue reading When Understanding is like an Ice-cream Treat
+'Language' is such a tricky… Continue reading When Understanding is like an Ice-cream Treat

 "When my friends go up to someone and talk, I don't understand how words just come out of their mouth.
 I wish I could do that.
 How do they do that?
 It's not uncommon for an Autistic child's thinking to be profound or ahead of their peers.
 It is common for them to have significant… Continue reading

 "I always thought everyone noticed me because I notice everything.
 I don't like being noticed.
 But I notice everything because I am autism.
 I maybe don't need to worry about people noticing me because if they are not Autism, they don't notice everything I notice.
 On reflection, it makes perfect sense that a child born… Continue reading Sensory Differences & Social Anxiety

 Sometimes its big things.
 Sometimes just little things.
 But, big or small, in can appear to others that my little Miss has an almost obsessional desire for what others might perceive as ‘bold face lying’.
 Just recently to her psychologist of all people, Miss declared that she didn’t have a white board.
 Now, anyone who… Continue reading The Truth about Lying

 Sometimes when ‘stuff’ happens, you just have to be a dog!